 You can serve this with any type of gluten-free pasta, but I prefer rotini, since the sauce sticks in all those crevices and you can really get more sauce with each bite, which I’m all about!

-Add to the fact that the sauce is made in the blender, and the pasta only takes ten minutes to boil I can have this on the table in no time flat–which has been so needed this busy summer.
+Add to the fact that the sauce for this Lemon Basil & Avocado pasta is made in the blender, and the pasta only takes ten minutes to boil I can have this on the table in no time flat–which has been so needed this busy summer.
 And, to help you go even faster, learn how to get that lemon zest in the recipe, by checking out Evolving Table’s tips.
 Seriously–is it just me, or do the summer days fly by and all of the sudden it’s 5 pm??

 Enjoy this pasta, whether you call it Hulk pasta or Basil, Lemon & Avocado Creamy Pasta.
 I hope it helps you enjoy an easy, light meal this summer.

 Other gluten and dairy free pasta dishes to try: